 Before thinking about where to invest the £1 million, I strongly recommend paying off any debts you may have – especially credit cards or personal loans.
 Consider that the average interest rate on credit cards in the UK is typically over 20%.
+And now ever more so, with rising interest rates, its crucial to pay off debt no matter whether you have £50k or £1 million!
 This is significantly higher than any after-tax rate of return you can generate consistently over the long term from investing.
 Therefore the single best investment you can make is to wipe out credit card debt and other high interest rate debts.
 Time to streamline, and once you are free from all high interest debt, it’s time to look for some interesting investment opportunities!

 Build up Your Emergency Fund

 We’ve all heard the advice before and sometimes it’s just too bloody difficult to save up the extra money to put aside in a rainy day fund – no matter how important it is!
 Well, now that you have £1 million in cash, there’s no better time than the present to put some cash aside for your emergency fund.